SylviaOne/Repo-hub/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.